 - Best pod machine for long drinks: Nespresso Vertuo Next

-- Best overall filter machine: Melitta AromaFresh Grind and Brew
+- Best filter machine for simplicity: Melitta AromaFresh Grind and Brew

 - Best overall coffee accessory: Nespresso Barista